History of American Pop Music: Chapter 24

 Mitchell frequently used unique alternate guitar tunings.
 Rather than the standard E-A-D-G-B-E, she tuned her strings to a variety of pitches, enabling unconventional chord voicings, resonances, and harmonic textures.
 These tunings allowed her to compose complex, open, and often modal harmonies that reinforced the emotional and lyrical nuance of her songs.
 Her guitar work became both melodic and textural, directly supporting the expressive range of her vocals and lyrics.

-This approach accompanied her shift from 1960s folk performance to 1970s studio songwriting.
+Her use of innovative guitar tunings accompanied her shift from 1960s folk performance to 1970s studio songwriting.
 While 1960s folk emphasized communal storytelling and social commentary, the 1970s audience demanded personal, emotionally sophisticated music.
 Mitchell’s alternate tunings, intricate harmonies, and jazz- and art-music influences enabled her to bridge these eras, maintaining folk sensibilities while adopting the introspection, technical innovation, and studio possibilities of the 1970s.
 Mitchell’s harmonic language is highly sophisticated, employing modal mixtures, extended triads, suspended chords, and multiple tonal centers.

 Mitchell’s lyrics are celebrated for their poetic craft, thematic density, and stylistic range.
 She assumes multiple narrative voices, from naïve or conversational to philosophical or world-weary, probing themes of love and independence, spiritual inquiry, social nonconformity, and self-realization.
 Her music covers a range of styles, including torch songs, confessional monologues, travel vignettes, character portraits, and social critique, often blending personal reflection with wider cultural commentary.